ALL YOU NEED TO KNOW

 We recommend getting mini cakes where you can just dig in.
 Otherwise, we suggest chilled cheesecakes or layered cake with cheese frosting.

-A: Is there a way we can get clean cut cheesecake without freezing?
+Is there a way we can get clean cut cheesecake without freezing the cake?

 Run the knife under hot water (or dip it in a large cup of hot water) and wipe the blade dry.
 Immediately insert the tip of the blade at the center of your cheesecake and press the knife in and down.
 Wipe the blade clean on a paper towel if there are any pieces of cheesecake or crust on the blade, then transfer your slice to a plate.
 You should repeat the process of running the knife under hot water and wiping the blade dry before cutting each slice.